‹ Back to Insights

 1. Industry 4.0

-Most experts say the current industrial epoch we find ourselves in, this “fourth industrial revolution” or industry 4.0, didn’t happen overnight but evolved over a couple of decades as programmable and intelligent technologies became more and more present within manufacturing processes.
+Most experts say the current industrial epoch, this “fourth industrial revolution” or industry 4.0, didn’t happen overnight but evolved over a couple of decades as programmable and intelligent technologies became increasingly present within manufacturing processes.
 In some areas, this meant the introduction of efficient machines and automation.

 When we speak about automation in this context, we speak about any general augmentation of labor through technology to make manufacturing more predictable and reliable.

-Industry 4.0 has ushered in the ability to take measurements on the production line as a product is being produced so automatic adjustments can be made in real-time and facilitate manufacturing operation decisions.
-The use of technology and data to more accurately define the controllable elements of production means that there can be fewer aspects left up to chance.
+Industry 4.0 has ushered in the ability to measure the production line as a product is being produced.
+Thus, automatic adjustments can be made in real-time, facilitating manufacturing operation decisions.
+The use of technology and data to more accurately define the controllable elements of production means that fewer aspects can be left up to chance.

-Companies are adopting new technologies to achieve smarter manufacturing operations all the time.
-These technologies are leading facilities to be more efficient and powerful as well as more connected than ever.
-This leads us to the next big trend in manufacturing.
+Companies are constantly adopting new technologies to achieve smarter manufacturing operations.
+These technologies are making facilities more efficient, powerful, and connected than ever, leading to the next big trend in manufacturing.

 2. IIoT

-The Industrial Internet of Things, or IIoT, is the name given to the network of physical sensors that are connected to the cloud, which allows us to collect data about individual elements of the factory floor.
-This includes equipment that’s already connected or equipment that's being upgraded to be connected.
+The Industrial Internet of Things, or IIoT, is the name given to the network of physical sensors that are connected to the cloud.
+This allows us to collect data about individual elements of the factory floor, including equipment that’s already connected or equipment that's being upgraded to be connected.

-These sensors could include control units on plasma treatment equipment to know what is happening as materials are being treated.
+These sensors could include control units on plasma treatment equipment to know what happens as materials are being treated.
 This is also the use of digital surface inspection equipment that allows manufacturers to quantify material surface quality and cleanliness for the first time.

-The critical data collected by IIoT devices allow manufacturers to control inputs they previously had no ability to measure or manage.
+The critical data collected by IIoT devices allows manufacturers to control inputs they previously could not measure or manage.

-IIoT allows a manufacturer to wring out every bit of performance and reliability from their manufacturing processes.
-It’s in process improvement that companies can have the greatest impact on their progress towards higher efficiency and reliability to remain competitive.
-Since the most recent significant advancements in materials happened in the 90s, manufacturers are looking to improve processes through data collection and analysis.
+IIoT allows manufacturers to wring out every bit of performance and reliability from their manufacturing processes.
+Process improvement is where companies can have the greatest impact on their progress towards higher efficiency and reliability to remain competitive.
+Since the most recent significant advancements in materials happened in the 1990s, manufacturers are looking to improve processes through data collection and analysis.

-One of the exciting aspects of this data being utilized is the predictive potential of the measurements being taken and the hidden aspects of processes being made visible.
-Combining data from many different sources creates a holistic map of processes that were never possible before.
-This enriched data allows manufacturers to stop mistakes from being made before they occur and spot new trends that they want to encourage in their processes.
+One of the exciting aspects of using this data is the predictive potential of the measurements being taken and the hidden aspects of processes being made visible.
+Combining data from many different sources creates a holistic map of processes that was never possible before.
+This enriched data allows manufacturers to prevent mistakes before they occur and spot new trends that they want to encourage in their processes.
 The sensors that make up the IIoT world can discover new efficiencies and highlight quicker paths to better products.

 3. Automation